lubnaumbc/lubna_data606/proposal.md

 Our dataset is unbalanced because most of the providers are not prospective fraudsters.
 Also, while flagging a supplier as a possible fraudster, we must be extremely cautious.
 The following measures can be used to assess model performance in this scenario:

+•	Precision
-•	Binary confusion matrix
+• Recall

-•	Precision, recall, F1 score
+• F1 score

 ## Outcomes: